Inner bounds via simultaneous decoding in quantum network information theory: Introduction

 \section{Introduction}

 An important technical tool used in proving inner bounds in classical network information theory is the so-called conditional joint typicality lemma \cite{book:elgamalkim}.
 What is equally important but often not emphasised are the implicit {\em union} and {\em intersection} arguments used in the inner bound proofs.
+For quantum channels, proving a joint typicality lemma that can withstand union and intersection arguments was a big bottleneck.
+As a result of this bottleneck, many inner bounds in classical network information theory were hitherto not known to be extendable to the quantum setting.

-Most inner bounds were first proved in the traditional setting of many iid uses of the classical communication channel.
-Recently, attention has shifted to proving inner bounds in the {\em one-shot} setting where the channel can be used only once.
+Most inner bounds in information theory were first proved in the traditional setting of many independent and identically distributed (iid) uses of a classical communication channel.
+Recently, attention has shifted to proving inner bounds in the {\em one-shot} setting where the classical or quantum channel can be used only once.
 This is the most general setting.
-The aim is prove good one-shot inner bounds which ideally yield the best known inner bounds when restricted to the asymptotic iid and asymptotic non-iid (information spectrum) settings.
+The aim is to prove good one-shot inner bounds which ideally yield the best known inner bounds when restricted to the asymptotic iid and asymptotic non-iid (information spectrum) settings.
 In the one-shot setting, the importance of union and intersection arguments increases and they often need to be made explicit.
-This is because the technique of time sharing often used in the asymptotic iid setting makes no sense for the one-shot setting.
+This is because the technique of time sharing often used in the asymptotic iid setting does not apply in the one-shot setting.
 In other words, the one-shot setting forces us to look for so-called {\em simultaneous decoders} for multiterminal channels.
 The inner bound analyses for simultaneous decoders generally use union and intersection arguments.